-- This policy, the Admissions and Continued Occupancy Policy, describes the key policies that govern the Augusta Housing Authority's responsibilities with regard to physical accessibility. - Notice PIH 2006-13 summarizes information about pertinent laws and implementing regulations related to non-discrimination and accessibility in federally-funded housing programs. - The Augusta Housing Authority Plan provides information about self-evaluation, needs assessment, and transition plans.
+- This policy, the Admissions and Continued Occupancy Policy, describes the key policies that govern the Augusta Housing Authority's responsibilities with regard to physical accessibility. - Notice PIH 2010-26 summarizes information about pertinent laws and implementing regulations related to non-discrimination and accessibility in federally-funded housing programs. - The Augusta Housing Authority Plan provides information about self-evaluation, needs assessment, and transition plans.

 The design, construction, or alteration of Augusta Housing Authority facilities must conform to the Uniform Federal Accessibility Standards (UFAS).
+Notice PIH 2010-26 contains specific information on calculating the percentages of units for meeting UFAS requirements.

 Newly-constructed facilities must be designed to be readily accessible to and usable by persons with disabilities.
 Alterations to existing facilities must be accessible to the maximum extent feasible, defined as not imposing an undue financial and administrative burden on the operations of the public housing program.